PaulDennetiere/FizzBuzzRest/README.md

 # Fizz Buzz exercise

-This is a Rest Server that can received parametrized query and will respond a json representing the list of output for fizzbuzz with those parameters.
+This is a Rest Server that can receive parametrized query and will respond a json representing the list of output for fizzbuzz with those parameters.

 It is written entirely in Go (aka Golang).